Choosing an AWS database service - Choosing an AWS database service

 Overview of AWS database services.

-What kinds of applications do people build using AWS databases?
+What are the properties of applications that people build with AWS databases?

-• Internet-scale applications: These applications can handle millions of requests per second over hundreds of terabytes of data.
+• Internet-scale applications: These applications can handle 100 million+ requests per second over hundreds of terabytes of data.
 They automatically scale vertically and horizontally to provide flexibility for your workloads.

-• Real-time applications: Real-time applications such as caching, session stores, gaming leaderboards, ride hailing, ad targeting, and real-time analytics need microsecond latency and high throughput to support millions of requests per second.
+• Real-time applications: Real-time applications such as caching, session stores, gaming leaderboards, ride hailing, ad targeting, and real-time analytics need microsecond latency and high throughput to support a trillion+ requests per second.

 • Enterprise applications: Enterprise applications manage core business processes (such as sales, billing, customer service, and human resources) and line-of-business processes (such as a reservation system at a hotel chain or a risk-management system at an insurance company).
 These applications need databases that are fast, scalable, secure, available, and reliable.